BAK2K3/covid-dashboard/README.md

 >[https://disease.sh/v3/covid-19/countries](https://disease.sh/v3/covid-19/countries)

-This returns the daily statistics for all available countries, which is then stored in a global variable (`Global Compare Data`).
+This returns the daily statistics for all available countries, which is then stored in a global variable (`Global Compare Dataset`).

 >[https://disease.sh/v3/covid-19/historical/{countries}?lastdays=30](https://disease.sh/v3/covid-19/historical/%7Bcountries%7D?lastdays=30)

-This returns time-series data, over a 30-day period, for the countries specified within the `{countries}` variable, for accumulative data for Total Cases, Total Recovered, and Total Deaths.
+This returns Time Series data, over a 30-day period, for the countries specified within the `{countries}` variable, for accumulative figures for Total Cases, Total Recovered, and Total Deaths.
 The available endpoints for this API were hard-coded as a list (`Condensed Country List`), and passed into the API request. **See Testing.MD for further details on this topic.**
-The data returned from this API request is then stored in a global variable (`Global Visual Data`).
+The data returned from this API request is then stored in a global variable (`Global Visual Dataset`).

-Whilst this data is being obtained, the splash screen is displayed to the user and interaction with the website's navigation system is disabled.
+Whilst this data is being obtained, the Splash Screen is displayed to the user and interaction with the website's navigation system is disabled.
 Once the data has been obtained, interactivity is unlocked and the Information Section is displayed to the user, along with the Navigation Toggler.
 If the API returns an error, the user is presented with an error message requesting they refresh the page, use the correct browser, or contact the developer.